 Paul Allen, Founder of Ancestry.com

 Paul Allen is the founder of Ancestry.com, which recently sold to Blackrock for nearly 5 billion dollars.
-If there’s any person that deserves to be on the best podcast for startups, this is your guy.
-He explains how he used public data, and overcame investor doubts to kick-off the 12 billion-dollar global Geneology trend.
+If there’s any person who deserves to be on the best podcast for startups, this is your guy.
+He explains how he used public data, and overcame investor doubts to kick-off the 12 billion-dollar global geneology trend.

 Amanda Goetz, Founder of House of Wise

 House of Wise doesn’t have a one billion dollar valuation (yet), but this CBD-startup founder, Amanda Goetz, does a great job communicating the specifics of an early-stage scrappy startup.
 She explains how to enter a market you know nothing about, find investors, and launch while transitioning out of a full-time career.

 When everyone was playing the advertising game, Sam Parr of The Hustle was building a 2 million+ subscriber email list that covers startup land and fascinating topics.
 The writing is fun and playful, and their reader engagement is unbelievable, getting over 10 million monthly impressions.
 Startups know if The Hustle writes about them, their traffic will likely spike.
 That’s why this is the best podcast for startups.

 Kurt Workman, Founder of Owlett

 Kurt Workman is the founder of Owlett, a wearable startup focused on infant health.
 The company was the first of its kind to focus on the infant wearable market.
 Owlett had an estimated $20 million in revenue in 2016, and $25 million in 2017.
 Workman explains the challenges in product design for a market that gives you no feedback and provides a major usability challenge.
 Babies.